mattbierner/blotre-js/README.md

  * Automatic exchanges refresh token if available.

 ## Examples
+Checkout the full [documentation][documentation]

-See the Blot're REST API documentation for more details on paramters
+See the [Blot're REST API documentation][blotre-rest] for more details on parameters.

 #### Basic Queries
 All requests return [Bluebird promises][bluebird].